 50g caster sugar

 3 bananas, mashed

 Crushed nuts, nut butter, sugar and spice (optional for topping)

 Grease and line a 2lb loaf tin.
 Preheat the oven to 180C.

 Mix together the flours, sugar, spice, seeds and blueberries.

-Make a well in the centre and add in the egg and milk.
+Make a well in the centre and add in the egg and plant-based drink.